 Twitter, according to its latest blog, is working towards making Twitter more inclusive and accessible also for people with disabilities.
-Earlier this year, Twitter had tested voice Tweets as a part of its new initiative.
-However, the first attempt had also brought to the front just how much work Twitter still has to do with this.
+Earlier this year, Twitter tested voice Tweets as a part of its new initiative.
+However, the first attempt also brought to the front just how much work Twitter still has to do with this.

 To accelerate the development of new changes and to, ultimately, overcome the hurdles, Twitter has introduced two new teams – the Accessibility Center of Excellence and the Experience Accessibility Team.

 The Accessibility Center for Excellence will cut out the main work for them and will partner with various groups across their core business functions to make Twitter more accessible.